 The best type of exercise is one that you will do on a regular basis, so choose activities that you enjoy.
-Physical activities that increase your heart rate and move large muscles (such as the muscles in your legs and arms) are good choices.
-Walking is a popular choice and does not require special equipment, except for appropriate shoes.
+Look for activities that increase your heart rate.
+These activities should also move large muscles (such as the muscles in your legs and arms).
+Walking is a popular choice and does not require special equipment.
+All you will need is some appropriate walking shoes.
 Other good options include swimming, biking, jogging, and dancing.

-Exercising with a friend or a family member can make it more fun, and having a partner to encourage you can help you stay on track.
+Exercising with a friend or a family member can make it more fun.
+Having a partner to encourage you can help you stay on track.

 Is there anything I should do before and after I exercise?